twbs/bootstrap/docs/getting-started/browsers-devices.md

 ### Mobile devices

 Generally speaking, Bootstrap supports the latest versions of each major platform's default browsers.
+Note that proxy browsers (such as Opera Mini) are not supported.

 <div class="table-responsive">
   <table class="table table-bordered table-striped">